Implementation Guide

 }

-, you can generate a Direct Depositreport.
-If Income and Employment is needed, please refer to Implementation Guide.
+Use the permanent access_token to generate a Direct Deposit report.
+For Income and Employment is needed, refer to the Implementation Guide.

 {